 - Probably, probably, probably, probably.
 Sopel itself is pure Python, and an effort is made to be as platform-independent as possible.
 That said, most of the development is done on Linux, so some platform-specific bugs may be missed.
 If you do run into a bug, be sure to report it, because otherwise we won't know about it.

 - How do I make Sopel give me ops when I enter a channel?

 - You should use your network's services to do this.
-If you're on a network like EFnet which doesn't have services, you can write a module to make Sopel do it.
-Sopel will never be as good at it as network services, though, so we don't include that functionality in our default set of modules.
+If you're on a network like EFnet which doesn't have services, you can write a plugin to make Sopel do it.
+Sopel will never be as good at it as network services, though, so we don't include that functionality in our default set of plugins.

 - Why is Sopel saying

 - Sopel is built to avoid being spammy as much as possible, so it keeps track

 of the last few things it's said.
 If too many of those last few things are the

 same, it says